ha-noh/first-discord-bot/halloffame_logic.md

 # Data storage:
 1. There are two tables in the DB; the Collection uses the attachment/embed Url as a primary key, while the List uses it as a foreign key
-	1. The "List": the first table has three columns
+	1. The "List": the first table has five columns
 		- Url (foreign key)
+		- user id of Reactor
-		- username of Reactor
+		- user tag of Reactor
 		- reaction emoji used
 	2. The "Collection": the second table has three columns
 		- its Url (primary key)
 		- a boolean Flag to track whether it's been reposted to the Output channel
 		- a Count of the total number of reactions
+		- user id of Post's author
+		- user tag of Post's author

 # On reaction to a Post in the Input channel:
 1. Check if the reaction